 B-402.a: Availability of Funds for Protective Services Child Care

-Services for children in this priority group are subject to the availability of funds through the DFPS CPS as described in .
-Boards must ensure that CCS for children in protective services continue as long the services are authorized and funded by DFPS.
+Services for children in this priority group are subject to the availability of funds through the DFPS, as described in D-700.
+Boards must ensure that CCS for children in protective services continue as long as the services are authorized and funded by DFPS.

-Additionally, child care for children in General Protectivecare discontinued by DFPS prior to the end of the 12-month eligibility period is subject to the Continuity of Care Provisions described in and should be moved to Former DFPS eligibility for the remainder of the 12-month eligibility period.
-Children referred by DFPS for foster care or relative care (DFPS Foster Care IV-E, DFPS Foster Care Not IV-E, DFPS Relative/Other Caregiver) do not receive Former DFPS eligibility.
-DFPS may discontinue care prior to the end of the 12-month eligibility period via an Early Termination or if the schedule reaches its end without DFPS issuing a new schedule.
+Additionally, child care for children in General Protective, DFPS Foster Care Non-Title IV-E, or DFPS Relative/Other Caregiver care funded using CCDF and discontinued by DFPS before the end of the 12-month eligibility period is subject to the continuity of care provisions described in D-902 and must be moved to Former DFPS eligibility for the remainder of the 12-month eligibility period.
+Children referred by DFPS for DFPS Foster Care Title IV-E do not receive Former DFPS eligibility.
+DFPS may discontinue care before the end of the 12-month eligibility period through an early termination or if the schedule reaches its end without DFPS issuing a new schedule.

 B-402.b: Priority for Children of Qualified Veterans and Spouses

-Texas Labor Code §302.151–153 requires that veterans receive priority for training or assistance in job training or employment assistance programs or services.
+Texas Labor Code §§302.151–302.153 requires that veterans receive priority for training or assistance in job training or employment assistance programs or services.
 Therefore, pursuant to the Texas Labor Code, children of a qualified veteran or a qualified spouse must be served subject to the availability of Board funds.

 Reference: WD Letter 01-21, Change 1, issued March 18, 2024, and titled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members―Update”